Sajakhtar/react-daisyui/README.md

 - [x] stacks.js packages and auth - done
 - [ ] stacks.js logout
 - [ ] fix DaisyUI and tailwind - could be an issue to react-scripts from 5.0.0 to 4.0.3
- - try commenting out the Stacks.js stuff
+ - [x] try commenting out the Stacks.js stuff
- - then try moving back to react-scripts 5.0.0
+ - [x] then try moving back to react-scripts 5.0.0
  - https://github.com/tailwindlabs/tailwindcss/discussions/2833
  - shift tailwindcss, postcss, autoprefixer to dependencies rather than devDependencies
+ - Tailwind and/or daisyui doesnt like 4.0.3 and stacks doesnt like 5.0.0 versions of react-scripts